MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/handle-events.md

 };
 ```

+Instead of a strong reference, as in the example above, you can store a weak reference to the button (see [Weak references in C++/WinRT](weak-references.md)).

-Alternatively, when you register a delegate, you can specify **winrt::auto_revoke** (which is a value of type [**winrt::auto_revoke_t**](/uwp/cpp-ref-for-winrt/auto-revoke-t)) to request an event revoker.
-When that revoker goes out of scope, it automatically revokes your delegate.
+Alternatively, when you register a delegate, you can specify **winrt::auto_revoke** (which is a value of type [**winrt::auto_revoke_t**](/uwp/cpp-ref-for-winrt/auto-revoke-t)) to request an event revoker (of type **winrt::event_revoker**).
+The event revoker holds a weak reference to the event source (the object raising the event) for you.
+You can manually revoke by calling the **event_revoker::revoke** member function; but the event revoker calls that function itself automatically when it goes out of scope.
+The **revoke** function checks whether the event source still exists and, if so, revokes your delegate.
 In this example, there's no need to store the event source, and no need for a destructor.

 ```cppwinrt
 struct Example : ExampleT<Example>